-As a Musical Theatre major at Stephens College, students will have many opportunities to train and perform.
+As a Musical Theatre major in the Conservatory for the Performing Arts at Stephens College, students will have many opportunities to train and perform.
 Students will:

-- Have the opportunity to take part in several productions during the academic year and in the summer. - Participate in the Summer Performing Arts Intensive - Spend the second summer at Okoboji Summer Theatre, an intensive summer stock theatre experience in Spirit Lake, Iowa. - Perform at one of Stephens company recitals held throughout the academic year. - Fully investigate and prepare for the business aspect of the industry
+- Have the opportunity to take part in several productions during the academic year and in the summer. - Participate in the Summer Performing Arts Intensive - Spend the second summer at Okoboji Summer Theatre, an intensive summer stock theatre experience in Spirit Lake, Iowa. - Fully investigate and prepare for the business aspect of the industry

-Costume Design
+Theatrical Costume Design

-The Bachelor of Fine Arts in Costume is an accelerated and intensive three-year, two-summer program that along with extensive course work in costumed design.
+The Bachelor of Fine Arts in Theatric Costume Design is an accelerated and intensive three-year, two-summer program that along with extensive course work in costume design.
 Course work and practical assignments create a highly valuable and experiential learning environment.
 Working alongside students, faculty and guest artists makes for truly professional theatre training.

 All technical theatre, stage management and costume design students spend two summers as part of the Okoboji Summer Theatre (OST) in Spirit Lake, Iowa.
 Producing nine shows in ten weeks each summer, students work with professional actors, directors, and designers from around the country.
-OST also produces the Boji Bantam Children's Theatre, which presents fours shows each season.
+OST also produces the Boji Bantam Children's Theatre, which presents four shows each season.
 OST is experiential training at its best and creates opportunities for students to have leadership and fully realized design opportunities.